-If you are looking for more vegan treats, try our 3-ingredient peanut butter banana oatmeal cookies.
+If you are looking for more with overripe bananas, try our banana peanut butter oatmeal cookies.

 Have you tried making nice cream yet?
-You may know about the rave that frozen sliced banana is blended in a high-power blender until it reaches a smooth creamy consistency.
-It is incredible that ripe or better overripe bananas can be turned into an ice cream texture.
+You may already know that if you blend frozen sliced bananas in a high-power blender, it will reach a smooth, creamy consistency.
+It is incredible that ripe or, better yet, overripe bananas can be turned into ice cream.

-It feels colder though when you eat it and it melts easier than regular dairy-free ice creams.
+It feels colder, though, when you eat it.
+The nice cream melts easier than regular dairy-free ice creams.
 It will be more like a vegan soft serve than hard scoopable ice cream.
-However, you cannot beat the fact that nice cream is the healthiest, only one ingredient, truly whole foods plant-based ice cream you can ever try.
+However, you cannot beat the fact that nice cream is the healthiest, one-ingredient, truly whole foods plant-based ice cream you can ever try.

-While others only added a swirl of caramel flavor on top, we wanted to make a truly caramel-flavored vegan ice cream bowl.
-So we made a dark luscious vegan caramel sauce from coconut sugar and coconut cream and blended them together with the frozen banana slices.
+To make caramel nice cream, other recipes only added a swirl of caramel flavor on top.
+But we wanted to do one better.
+We wanted truly caramel-flavored ice cream.
+So we made a luscious vegan caramel sauce from coconut sugar and coconut cream and blended them together with the frozen banana slices.
 It turned out to be absolutely delicious.
-Let me show you how to make it at home!

 Ingredients

-To make the best caramel banana ice cream ever, you need only 4 ingredients.
-It is an easy dessert recipe albeit not quick since you need some overnight prep work to freeze the bananas.
+To make the best caramel nice cream ever, you need only 4 ingredients.
+It is an easy dessert recipe, albeit not quick, since you need some overnight prep work to freeze the bananas.

-- overripe frozen banana slices -> You know the ones with brown spots that you may not want to eat but are perfect for baking.
+- Overripe frozen banana slices → The ones with brown spots that you may not want to eat but are perfect for baking.
 They are the sweetest and softest possible.

-- coconut sugar aka coconut palm sugar (we use this one) -> Since coconut sugar already has a caramel flavor it is the best type of sugar to make a vegan caramel sauce.
+- Coconut sugar (we use this one) → Since coconut sugar already has a caramel flavor, it is the best type of sugar to make a vegan caramel sauce.
 I know most people would choose cane sugar and brown sugar over it, due to price or availability.
-But if you can, try coconut sugar to have a truly dark, luscious caramel.
+And that is fine.

-- coconut cream -> It is the thick, fat, cream part of the canned full-fat coconut milk (we use this one).
+- Coconut cream → It is the thick, creamy canned full-fat version (we use this one).

-- dairy-free butter -> You just need a tiny bit.
-There is not a huge difference between skipping it or not, but it just tastes better with it.
+- Dairy-free butter → You just need a tiny bit.
+There is no huge difference between skipping it or not, but it tastes better with it.

 🛒 You can find detailed measurements for all ingredients in the printable version of the recipe card at the bottom of this post.